Illy-hans/CV/README.md

 </div>

 I am a Junior Software Engineer, who recently completed training at Makers Academy.
-I've honed my technical skills in full-stack development particularly with Python, Javascript and Typescript.
-I have focused on developing my skills in Object-Oriented Programming, debugging, test-driven development, and web application deployment.
+I've honed my technical skills in full-stack development particularly with Python, Javascript and Typescript with a focus on developing my skills in Object-Oriented Programming, debugging, test-driven development, and web application deployment.
 With a background in customer success, I transitioned to software engineering driven by a passion for problem-solving user needs directly(instead of being an intermediary).

 ## Engineering Experience